JuliaComputing/ModelingToolkitSampledData.jl/docs/src/tutorials/SampledData.md

 ]
 ```

-(see also [ModelingToolkitStandardLibrary](https://docs.sciml.ai/ModelingToolkitStandardLibrary/stable/) for a discrete-time transfer-function component.)

 ## Initial conditions

-The initial condition of discrete-time variables is defined using the [`ShiftIndex`](@ref) operator, for example
+The initial condition of discrete-time variables is defined using the `ShiftIndex` operator, for example

 ```julia
 ODEProblem(model, [x(k-1) => 1.0], (0.0, 10.0))